-Beginners' Greek 2.
+- Beginners' Greek 2.
 Declensions, conjugations, comparisons, and syntax.
 Frost's Alpha Greek Primer.
-Four times a week.
+Four times a week. - Xenophon 3.
+Completion and review of White's First Greek Book.

-Xenophon 3.
-Review of first year's work.
-Books I. and II. of the Anabasis, with excursions in Greek grammar, especially Greek prepositions and cases.
+Book I. and II. of the Anabasis, with excursions in Greek grammar, especially Greek prepositions and cases.
 Goodwin's Greek Grammar.
-Three times a week.

-Homer 4.
-Books I., III. and VI. of the Iliad.
+Three times a week. - Homer 4.
+Books I., II. and III. of the Iliad.
 Pearson's Greek Composition.
 Grammar studies, especially of Greek prepositions and cases.
 Three times a week.